oamlnerds/oamlnerds.github.io/donate.md

 ![4DCAD956-DAFD-4AB3-97BF-D0B92FD8FFB8](https://user-images.githubusercontent.com/48270916/85481103-a99e2d80-b56d-11ea-8d23-298db0191a3e.jpeg)

-To donate to ASPCA, click on the link below:
+To donate to ASPCA, copy and paste this link into your web browser. 😉

 https://www.aspca.org